Lori Loughlin And Felicity Huffman Sued For $500 Billion By Parent Whose Child Lost A Spot To Their Kids

 Across the country, at Yale, students are similarly suing to get their application fees back.
 Student Erica Olsen spent $80 on her application fee to the Ivy League university, only to be rejected.
 She and other plaintiffs claim in their lawsuit that they didn’t get what they paid for: a “a fair admissions consideration process.”

-Similar lawsuits have been filed by students at Tulane University, Rutgers University and an Orange County, California community college.
+Similar lawsuits have been filed by students at Tulane University, Rutgers University, and an Orange County, California, community college.
 In these cases, the lawsuits name William “Rick” Singer, who is the alleged mastermind of the scheme.